gdquest-demos/godot-3d-mannequin/README.md

 As an example, there is the `Extensions` folder which contains additional player states for using the aiming view to fire a hookshot that pulls you towards the reticle.
 Once those states have been added to the Player's `Move` state, you only need to replace the return statement in Move's `enter` with code like `owner.camera.connect("aim_fired", self, "on_Camera_aim_fired")` and Move's `exit` with code like `owner.camera.disconnect("aim_fired", self, "on_Camera_aim_fired")`

+## Animating the character

+The source Blender file is available in the [releases tab](releases).
+The character comes with all its animations.
+At first glance, it can look like it is lacking a rig.

+Instead of a complex rig with many controls, we use ephemeral rigs as seen in Richard Lico's 2018 GDC talk [Animating Quill](https://www.youtube.com/watch?v=u3CzLVpuE4k&t=2011s).
+To do so, we work with the Blender add-on [Rig on the Fly](https://gitlab.com/dypsloom/rigonthefly/).
+This allows you to quickly generate a rig and controls adapted to the animation at hand.
+Once the animation is done, you bake it, and you're done!

 ## Credits

 1. The Godot mannequin is a character made by [Luciano Muñoz](https://twitter.com/lucianomunoz_) In blender 2.80.